moodymudskipper/safejoin/README.md

 #> 4 John  The Who pizza     guitar
 ```

-Here we used the `...` argument, `eat` can check if the dot argument was used by using the character `"d"` in the check string:
+We can check if the dot argument was used by using the character `"d"` in the check string:

 ``` r
 band_members_extended %>% eat(band_instruments_extended, .check ="~d")